-We are currently operating in a period of economic uncertainty and capital markets disruption, which has been significantly impacted by geopolitical instability due to the ongoing military conflict between Russia and Ukraine.
+We are currently operating in a period of economic uncertainty and capital markets disruption, which has been the result of many global macroeconomic factors including the ongoing military conflict between Russia and Ukraine.
 Our business, financial condition, and results of operations may be materially adversely affected by the negative impact on the global economy, supply chain and capital markets resulting from the conflict in Ukraine or any other geopolitical tensions.

-U.S. and global markets are experiencing volatility and disruption following the escalation of geopolitical tensions and the start of the military conflict between Russia and Ukraine.
+U.S. and global markets have experienced volatility and disruption following the escalation of geopolitical tensions and the ongoing military conflict between Russia and Ukraine.
 On February 24, 2022, a full-scale military invasion of Ukraine by Russian troops began.
 Although the length and impact of the ongoing military conflict is highly unpredictable, the conflict in Ukraine has led to market disruptions, including significant volatility in commodity prices, credit and capital markets, an increase in cyber security incidents as well as supply chain disruptions.

 Additionally, various of Russia's actions have led to sanctions and other penalties being levied by the U.S., the European Union, and other countries, as well as other public and private actors and companies, against Russia and certain other geographic areas, including agreement to remove certain Russian financial institutions from the Society for Worldwide Interbank Financial Telecommunication payment system and restrictions on imports of Russian oil, liquified natural gas and coal.
 These disruptions in the oil and gas markets have caused, and could continue to cause, significant increases in energy prices, which could have a material effect on our business.
 Additional potential sanctions and penalties have also been proposed and/or threatened.
-Some of our IBX data centers in EMEA partially rely on energy originating from Russia.
-Russia has recently cutoff natural gas supply to Poland and Bulgaria.
-If Russia further reduces or turns off energy supplies to Europe, our EMEA operations could be materially affected.
-Russian military actions and the resulting sanctions could further adversely affect the global economy and financial markets and lead to instability and lack of liquidity in capital markets, potentially making it more difficult for us to obtain additional debt or equity financing on attractive terms in the future.
+Some of our IBX data centers in EMEA partially rely on energy produced in-part from fossil fuels originating from Russia, which Russia has reduced.
+If Russia further reduces or turns off energy supplies to Europe, our EMEA operations could be affected adversely.
+Russian military actions and the resulting sanctions could further adversely affect the global economy and financial markets and lead to instability and lack of liquidity in capital markets, potentially making it more difficult for us to obtain additional debt or equity financing on attractive terms in the future